When assessing eligibility, there are two key points to focus on:

 #4 – Sticking to the same approach as your client’s business grows

-#3 – Assuming that an advance in technology is enough on its own.
+#3 – Assuming that an advance in science or technology is the only test for R&D

 Sometimes a client will ask you to claim for work that’s an obvious advance in technology within their sector.
 What they’ve achieved is better than anything else out there.
 So that’s an R&D slam-dunk, right?